1979 Major League Baseball All-Star Game

-The game featured memorable defensive play by outfielder Dave Parker, as he had two assists on putouts: one at third base and one at home plate.
+The game featured memorable defensive play by starting right fielder Dave Parker, as he had two assists on putouts: one at third base in the seventh inning and another at home plate to end the eighth.
 With Parker receiving the MVP award for this game, and teammate Willie Stargell winning the National League MVP, NLCS MVP, and World Series MVP, all four possible MVP awards for the season were won by members of the Pittsburgh Pirates.
 The game was also notable for the play of Lee Mazzilli, providing the margin of victory.
 In his only All-Star appearance, Mazzilli tied the game in the eighth inning with a pinch hit home run off of Jim Kern of the Texas Rangers, and then put the National League ahead for good in the ninth, drawing a bases-loaded walk against Ron Guidry of the New York Yankees.

-This was the only time the Kingdome hosted the All-Star Game.
-When it returned to Seattle for a second time in 2001, the Mariners had moved to their new home at Safeco Field.
+This was the only All-Star Game at the Kingdome.
+When it returned to Seattle in 2001, the Mariners had moved across the street to their new home at Safeco Field.

+It was the second All-Star Game held indoors, the first was eleven years earlier at the Astrodome in Houston.
+The weather outdoors was unseasonably hot in Seattle, with a high temperature of 96 F.